Edmonds College Logo

 Credits: 5.0

 Provides supervised field experience related to Substance Use Disorder treatment, and develops professional skills needed for gainful employment.
 Includes coursework and clinic time.
 Intended for students near completing an Addiction Studies degree.
+Completion of ENGL& 101, SHS 113, SHS 104, SHS 218, and SHS 219; or instructor permission.
 SUDP-T license required prior to registration.
-Prerequisite: ENGL& 101, SHS 113, SHS 126, SHS 218, and SHS 219; or instructor permission.
 Permission code required.
+Prerequisite(s):

 Course Level Objectives